 Crucially, in building a security strategy for the cloud era, enterprises must also be cautious of disjointed solutions, as a disconnected approach may harm their ability to adapt swiftly in a highly remote and dynamic business environment.

 For instance, the time and money associated with managing disjointed, disparate security tools can be effectively used elsewhere.
 In contrast, consolidating tools into a single platform can be highly effective, both operationally and in cost-effectiveness.

 Unfortunately, organisations often overlook architecture when considering practical security solutions.
 In doing so, they can saddle themselves with additional maintenance costs (such as employee time, upgrade requirements and overhead expenses) associated with legacy and appliance-based solutions.

-Architectures also claim to be cloud native when, in fact, they are merely hosted in private data centres.
-In practice, this means they still adhere to what is essentially an on-premises network model, and security vendors who build their solutions like this must continue to maintain data centres, stock them with hardware appliances for their customers and factor this into their pricing and service models.
+Architectures also claim to be cloud native when, in fact, they are merely hosted in private data centers.
+In practice, this means they still adhere to what is essentially an on-premises network model, and security vendors who build their solutions like this must continue to maintain data centers, stock them with hardware appliances for their customers and factor this into their pricing and service models.

 Security threats and vulnerabilities change every day - that's a given, and these issues require IT teams to remain vigilant and agile in the face of new challenges.
 In dealing with the here and now, however, what can't be overlooked is the fundamental shift in infrastructure and network security brought about by the growth of cloud.

 Only by viewing security strategies in the context of these macro trends can organisations update their rule book to more effectively meet challenges head on, both now and in the future.